BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The majority of containers actually deployed for production workloads rely on more than just Docker.
 Container deployment isn't simple, no matter what tools you use.
 There is an inherent complexity in the process to create containers and use them to deploy applications.
 This difficulty is compounded when there are a lot of applications involved or when containers are hosted on both cloud and on-premises infrastructure, in a cloud-bursting or failover scenario.
 Large data centers are more complicated than small ones.

-IT teams that use basic Docker containerization must resolve complicated problems manually, which eat up time and can introduce errors.
+IT teams that use basic Docker containerization must resolve complicated problems manually, which eats up time and can errors.

 Kubernetes-based container orchestration tools

 Automated container orchestration tools deploy and redeploy apps and handle failures.
 They're the next step for organizations that require more than command line-based container management via Docker.

 Kubernetes is the most popular container orchestration technology.
 More containers deploy via a combination of Docker and Kubernetes than do via Docker alone.
 This is due in part to the fact that Docker-only container users typically run fewer applications than their orchestrating brethren.

 Kubernetes organizes the relationship between applications and resources.
 The user defines clusters of resources available to host applications.
 Kubernetes simplifies assignment of containers to hosts, as well as how updated components of complex applications get replaced.
 It also enhances DevOps processes because it replaces common manual tasks in the IT environment with policy-driven automation and standardizes the way that components and applications integrate into complex workflows.

 Kubernetes is a fixture in large container deployments on private infrastructure, but it shines when combined with the cloud.
 A user can divide applications between the data center and public cloud and also between public cloud providers in multi-cloud deployments by properly defining Kubernetes clusters.
 Public cloud providers support Kubernetes within their cloud offerings, as a web service: